 The reason that they require you to provide a report on your health is to have up to date knowledge of any issues that may arise.
 If you've quit smoking, for instance, you'll want that reflected on your life insurance application.

-You take out a life insurance policy so that you can take care of your loved ones from the grave.
+You take out a life insurance policy so that you can take care of your loved ones.
 It's important to be very specific when naming one or more beneficiaries, as vagueness could result in many problems when you're gone.

 If you want to provide for your family, it makes sense to name your spouse as a beneficiary.
 Depending on how old your kids are, you could split the money up, but you should always avoid naming a minor.